Week 9 of pregnancy

-The head is still large and the chin has not developed yet.
+The baby's head is still large and the chin has not developed yet.
 The face is slowly forming.
 The eyes are bigger and more obvious, and they have some colour (pigment) in them.
-There's a mouth and a tongue with taste buds.
+They have a mouth and a tongue with taste buds.

 The hands and feet are developing.
-Ridges identify where the fingers and toes will be - they won't have separated out yet.
-The major internal organs continue to develop - these include the heart, brain, lungs, kidneys and gut.
+Ridges show where the fingers and toes will be, but they not have separated out yet.
+The major internal organs continue to develop.
+These include the heart, brain, lungs, kidneys and gut.